 With external barriers, you can make separate plans to tackle those one-by-one after doing some research, which will also help you clarify your problem statements.

-The result of your career development planning is a concrete plan that describes the steps you need to take to reach your goal.
+Your career development planning result is a concrete plan that describes the steps you need to take to reach your goal.

 After some intense research of what you want and what you currently possess, you can create a workable plan.
 Consult with a mentor or manager to get a professional opinion on your career development plan.

 Present the steps in the form of a timetable, indicating how and when to take each action.